scc-digitalhub/docs/user/docs/tasks/data.md

 ##### Read

 To read an artifact you can use the `get_artifact()` or `import_artifact()` methods.
-The first one searches for the artifact into the backend, the second one load it from a local yaml.
+The first one searches for the artifact into the backend, the second one loads it from a local yaml.

 ###### Get

-The mandatory parameters are:
+Mandatory parameters are:

 - **`project`**: the project in which the artifact will be created

-The optional parameters are:
+Optional parameters are:

 - **`entity_name`**: to use the name of the artifact as identifier.
 It returns the latest version of the artifact
 - **`entity_id`**: to use the uuid of the artifact as identifier.
 It returns the specified version of the artifact